AIHubCentral/docs/assets/Realtime Voice Changer/Local/Deiteris' W-Okada Fork.md

 !!!danger Index Merging
 You **can't merge indexs** (in rvc context, the trained accent of the voice).
 Only the .pth actual voice file.
 !!!

 ***
-### Deleting Models

-If you wish to delete a model, you can overwrite the slot with a new model.
-If you insist on fully emptying a slot, head over to the `model_dir` folder, open the folder of the slot number you want to delete, and delete the model from that folder

-***